Cabinet 'spat' over NI killings probe

 One cabinet source told the BBC: "This has got catastrophe written all over it for the government and will carry very little sympathy with the majority of the British public who won't be able to get their heads round us not getting behind our veterans."

 But others familiar with the process said that the new HIU would "end the current witch hunt" where veterans and former police officers are already hit disproportionately, providing a new system that is fair, independent and proportionate.
+Figures obtained by the BBC challenge the claim that investigations are unfairly focused on the security forces.

 It is hoped the proposed unit would be able to investigate terrorist killings more vigorously than under the current piecemeal system.
 The plan was also included in the Tories' Northern Irish election manifesto.